mrciolino/wiki-backup/Events/three-year-timeskip.md

 ## Breezy-E
 Breezy-E gathers his Samurai clan and 200 pirates sent by Krorg to attempt to slay Aku.
 They fail.

+## Narascus
+Narascus establishes a cathedral worshipping Ry-ann, however it is run bu clerics of his own cult who believe him to be a chosen prophet of Ry-ann.